wolfSSL/wolfBoot/IDE/Renesas/e2studio/RA6M4/Readme_wSCE.md

 Magic:    WOLF
 Version:  01
 Status:   00
-Tail Mgc: BOOT
+Trailer Magic: BOOT

 === Update Partition[00090000] ===
 Magic:
 Version:  00
 Status:   FF
-Tail Mgc:
+Trailer Magic:
 ```

-You can see the state is Success("00") and Tail Magic number becomes "BOOT".
+You can see the state is Success("00") and Trailer Magic number becomes "BOOT".
 You can also see flashing each LED light in 1 second.
 Notable things about V1 application,
 it will also call wolfBoot_update_trigger() so that it tells wolfBoot that new version exists.
 We are going to generate and download V2 application into "Update partition".